Huhngoku/ADVOCATE/doc/AnalysisResult.md

 	case: 18,R
 ```
 Select contains the tID of the select that is missing a possible partner.\
 Case contains the case that is missing a partner.
 It consist of the channel number and the direction (S: send, R: recv).
+If the channel is nil, the channel number is -1

 ### Possible send on closed
 A possible send on closed has the following form: